 Once you chose your focus, stick to it.
 If you’re a budget blogger don’t suddenly go review luxury hotels (even if it’s sponsored) and vice versa.
 It’ll hurt your audience as if I started following you for budget travel tips and hostels I had a reason for it, I’m probably not going to be interested in a 5* hotel suggestion.

 Also, don’t write articles on things you really don’t know about.
-I’ve read way too many articles from bloggers who, for instance, came to my current base Playa del Carmen in Mexico and wrote posts on best things to do and guides to the spot.
+I’ve read way too many articles from bloggers who, for instance, came to my past home base Playa del Carmen in Mexico and wrote posts on best things to do and guides to the spot.
 Most of these articles suck.
 Spending 2 days, or even a week, in one country will not make you an authority.
 What should you do instead?
 Stick to telling a good story, share your thoughts on a place or simply post gorgeous photos.
 Just don’t pretend you’re something you’re not – be yourself.

 No matter what your niche is, don’t be scared that some bloggers have more followers than you.
 Numbers aren’t everything!
 When brands or tourism boards look for bloggers to work with, they try to fit their audience and yours.
 If you don’t have a clear focus it’s hard for anyone to work with you, which means no sponsored deals.